Local-global principle and integral Tate conjecture for certain varieties: Preliminaries

-A natural question is whether or not these filtrations agree with each other.
-If we use $\QQ$ or $\QQ_\ell$ coefficients, the theory of weights shows that the strong coniveau and coniveau filtrations are equivalent.
+A natural question is whether or not the filtrations in Definition \ref{def:filtration} agree with each other.
+If we use $\QQ$ or $\QQ_\ell$ coefficients, the theory of weights shows that the strong coniveau and coniveau filtrations are the same.
 Since the difference between some of these filtrations also gives stable birational invariants, one wonders if this could be used to prove non-stable-rationality for some rationally connected varieties.

-Examples with $\ZZ$-coefficients where the strong coniveau filtration and coniveau filtration differ are constructed in \cite{BO_Coniveau}.
-More precisely, they prove the following.
+Examples over $\CC$ with $\ZZ$-coefficients where the strong coniveau filtration and coniveau filtration differ are constructed in \cite{BO_Coniveau} for every possible $c, k$ (coniveau $c$ on degree $k$ cohomology).
+Examples in positive characteristic are constructed by Scavia-Suzuki \cite{ScaviaSuzuki_examples} and Benoist \cite{Benoist2022Steenrod}.
+These examples all have dimension at least $4$.

-\begin{thm}\cite[Theorem 1.1]{BO_Coniveau} For all $c \geq 1$ and $k\geq 2c+1$, there is a smooth projective complex variety $X$ such that the inclusion is strict.
-One may choose $X$ to have torsion canonical bundle.
-If $c \geq 2$, one may choose $X$ to be rational. \end{thm} The examples as above usually have large dimension especially when $c$ is large.
-For lower dimensional examples, Benoist-Ottem proved the following. \begin{thm}\cite[Theorem 1.2]{BO_Coniveau} For $k \in \{3,4\}$, there is a smooth projective complex variety $X$ of dimension $k+1$ with torsion canonical bundle such that the inclusion is strict. \end{thm}